 Sick newborns and premature infants require a lot of care and compassion as do their parents.
 Compassionate nurses who love babies are an excellent fit for neonatal units that offer critical intensive care to newborns with a wealth of issues.
 Becoming a NICU nurse is a highly sought after profession.
 In order to help you land the position you desire, make sure to create a nurturing resume that sets you apart from the field.

 Neonatal Units are looking for nurses possessing positive personalities with excellent communication skills.
 They also need to be resilient because there aren’t always happy endings in the NICU.
 When writing your NICU nurse resume, make sure to accentuate these wonderful qualities in addition to your accomplishments and education.
 The demands and long hours of caring for ill or premature infants is difficult, challenging and rewarding.
 Take a few moments to read through our NICU resume samples before creating yours.
 A little divine inspiration will go a long way to helping you find your nursing path.

 The qualifications section of a resume, sometimes referred to as the highlights or skills section on a NICU nurse resume sample, should describe your most relevant skills and technical knowledge.
 When you sit down to write this part of the resume, you need to think about content and format.
 You can find out what type of qualifications the hiring manager wants to see by reading through the job description.
 Try to include some of the keywords from the description on your own resume.
 The format for this section should incorporate bullet points to make it easy to skim.
 Include between three and eight bullet points and use short phrases.

 When you build your resume, you have a lot of different format options.
 You can put your information in a chronological, functional, or combination format.
-You can choose to use a template that incorporates pops of color or other design embellishments.
+You can choose to use a resume template that incorporates pops of color or other design embellishments.
 While you may want to pick out a format that you like, you actually have to think about what your potential employers want to see.
 As a NICU nurse, you may want to keep the format of your resume simple.
 Use basic and clean styles to focus more on content than design.
 Use a chronological layout if you want to showcase experience, but try a functional or combination format if you want to emphasize skills or education instead.

 Many employers use an applicant tracking system to help them screen resumes for specific keywords.
 If your document uses the sought-after keywords, you have a better chance of making it past the ATS.
 However, you need to do more than focus on keyword use.
 You also have to make sure the layout of your resume is ATS-friendly.
 Avoid using tables, pictures, or graphics.
 Instead, use simple headers and bullet points.